University of Saskatchewan College of Nursing and the Truth and Reconciliation Commission Calls to Action

-The College of Nursing, separately and as a part of the University of Saskatchewan community, has made Aboriginal engagement and success one of its core objectives.
-As part of its goals for the Third Integrated Planning period, the College has already met several of the TRC Call to Actions; in others, it is actively addressing them.
-This brief serves to articulate the College of Nursing's efforts and progress in that regard.
+The College of Nursing, separately and as a part of the University of Saskatchewan community, has made Indigenous engagement and success one of its core objectives.
+As part of its goals for the Strategic Plan 2025, the College of Nursing continues to respond to the TRC Call to Actions.
+This page will highlight our on-going journey in reconciliation and will be updated over time.

 We call upon the federal government to develop with Aboriginal groups a joint strategy to eliminate educational and employment gaps between Aboriginal and non-Aboriginal Canadians.

-We are proud to have eliminated the gap in participation in nursing education between Aboriginal and non-Aboriginal students.
-The most important strategies adopted to achieve this include the establishment of 16.6% equity seats for Aboriginal students, the support and advising services offered through UCAN (University of Saskatchewan Community of Aboriginal Nursing), and our 'learn where you live' model making nursing education more accessible in Prince Albert and northern Saskatchewan, which have a significantly higher concentration of Aboriginal residents than the rest of the province.
+We are proud to have eliminated the gap in participation in nursing education between Indigenous and non-Indigenous students.
+The most important strategies adopted to achieve this include the establishment of 16.6% equity seats for Indigenous students, the support and advising services offered through UCAN (University of Saskatchewan Community of Aboriginal Nursing), and our 'learn where you live' model making nursing education more accessible in Prince Albert and northern Saskatchewan, where we engage with a number of Indigenous communities.

 We call upon those who can effect change within the Canadian health-care system to recognize the value of Aboriginal healing practices and use them in the treatment of Aboriginal patients in collaboration with Aboriginal healers and Elders where requested by Aboriginal patients.

-The College of Nursing developed a new curriculum in 2012, as it transitioned from the old Nursing Education Program of Saskatchewan (NEPS) to the current Bachelor of Science in Nursing.
-In this curriculum, the College introduces the concept of the medicine wheel several times, as well as traditional ways of knowing.
-Many instructors call on Aboriginal Elders and other knowledge keepers to lecture on Aboriginal healing practices, and several have made field trips, e.g. to the All Nations Healing Hospital in Fort Qu'Appelle.
-Many community clinical placements occur in First Nations and Métis communities or neighbourhoods which further exposes students to indigenous healing practices.
+The College of Nursing Bachelor of Science in Nursing curriculum introduces the concept of the medicine wheel several times, as well as traditional ways of knowing.
+Many instructors engage with Indigenous Elders and other knowledge keepers to bring Indigenous teachings and experience to all students in the program.
+Many community clinical placements occur in First Nations and Métis communities or neighbourhoods, which further exposes students to indigenous healing practices.